Staxtis/TryHackMe-Wekor1.0-Manual-SQLi/README.md

     “The used SELECT statements have a different number of columns”

-We continue adding NULL values until something returns without errors:
+We continue adding NULL values until it returns no error:

     ' OR 1=1 UNION ALL SELECT NULL,NULL
     ' OR 1=1 UNION ALL SELECT NULL,NULL,NULL